jurijsk/traffic-source-go-getter/README.md

 `type:` `string`
 `default`: `document.location.hostname`
-Used to determinate if the traffic is referal or direct and to set the cookie.
-If you use multiple subdomain consider passing omain value.
+Used to determinate if the traffic is referral or direct and to set the cookie.
+If you use multiple subdomain, consider passing domain value.

 ### `persist`